taviishii/TwoDuoPair/README.md

 ![Dynamic Location Search](https://imgur.com/4idqid1.png)

 ### 👫 Midpoint Finder
-Automatically suggests optimal venues that are equidistant from both users, ensuring fairness and convenience.
+Automatically suggests optimal venues that are equidistant from both users, ensuring fairness and convenience using the Haversine formula.

 ### 🌍 Explore New Places
 Discover exciting new cafes, hangout spots, and venues around your midpoint.